 Our staff helps each student set realistic goals for life after graduation.
 We guide students and families as they identify and connect with local programs and resources that best match a student's needs and interests.

 We offer vocational and pre-vocational assessment and instruction, job coaching, self-advocacy skills, recreation skills, community living skills, and mobility and transportation training.

 Staffed by a trained transition team, the Standard 9 transition concentration teaches:

 - Academics: specially-tailored academic instruction with a focus on applicable real-world life and career skills, and/or college preparation and placement testing.

 - Career Prep: Students learn job interviewing techniques and résumé writing, and participate in a variety of job-related opportunities and experiences in the community and on campus, such as job shadowing, job sampling, internships, and a school-based business enterprise.
-Standard 9 students are also eligible to apply for Project SEARCH® a one year full immersion internship program at Jefferson Health System in Cherry Hill.
+In their final year, Standard 9 students are also eligible to apply for Project SEARCH® a one year full immersion internship program at Jefferson Health System in Cherry Hill.

 - Community Involvement: Students plan and participate in community projects and service-learning opportunities.